Ashford University Catalog

 INT 499 Capstone for Information Technology

 In this course, students will complete a real-life project within a team environment.
 Students will cover project management techniques such as system planning, system analysis, requirements analysis, conceptual modeling, system development, testing as well as suggesting maintenance and support ideas.
 Throughout this course, students are required to submit a weekly progress to the instructor, complete weekly interactive assignments, and incorporate feedback from the instructor throughout the project development.
 Upon the completion of the course, each group will be required to submit their project and documentations as well as a presentation of the final working project.
-Prerequisites: INT 302, INT 303, INT 304, INT 305 and INT 401.
+Prerequisites: GEN 499.
+This course must be taken last in the program.

 ISM 500 Introduction to Management of Information Systems

 This course introduces students to the fundamentals of computer systems and the role of information processing in the business environment.
 Students are provided with a basic overview of essential business software as well as insight into systems development, operating systems and programming, database management, networking, and telecommunications from a management perspective.

 ISM 510 Introduction to Computer Programming for Business Applications